Russ Feingold thinks that Bush wants to assassinate American citizens.

 We think the president ordered you.

-As though others are speculating, and they have to explore it.
+They don't ask the question that way as though others are speculating and they have to explore it.

 They have to ask because others are bringing it up.

-So here's what uh here's what uh uh Lieutenant General Chiarelli said.
+So here's what Lieutenant General Chirelli said.

 There was no attempt on anybody's part back here to time this to anything other than the intelligence that was coming in.

-Actually, the question I have is where's this been?
+Actually, the question I have is: where's this been?

 Where's this been last year?